 Excited as all hell, but with the nerves to match, I got ready in one of my favourite outfits, black skirt and top, blue ribbon with a bat, my blue hat with bats, and my parasol to which I added to the tip a bat!

 Leaving home, I was discussing with Earthdragon, whether or not she would stay for PFD, and she declined, saying that she had quite enough of Pagan Community.
 I honestly don’t blame her, the way I see Pagans acting shows that Pagans are their own community’s worst enemy.
 Neither of us identifies as Wiccan anymore, and neither of us has had the greatest experiences within the Pagan Community at large.
 I, however, decided to be brave…

-I could not stay the whole day, but my boyfriend and I were there from 11:30- 12:30 and came back at 3 with Tyler, my boyfriends’ Chihuahua.
+I could not stay the whole day, but The Hedgehog and I were there from 11:30- 12:30 and came back at 3 with Tyler, The Hedgehog’s Chihuahua.

 I gather we missed quite a bit, but the time that we spent there was not at all bad.

 I first looked around a few stalls, there were herbs, crystals, statues, carved wooden boxes, books, goth clothing, tarot readers, a jumping castle for the little ones and more.

 - A Chinese astrology statue of a snake (Moi)